TAbdiukov/CISSP-mnemonics/README.md

 (up my) SLEAV-EF
 SLE = AV x EF

+## Qualitative & quatitative risk analysis

+(no memory device here, more of an explanation)

+* Qualitative - based on inference and basic algoriths e.g. FAIR method (probability / impact) or ALE CAUSES AROSLE

+* Quantitative - **better**, based on experience and statistics

+* Combination - balanced

 ## Laws and regulations

 * SOX (Sarbanes Oxley, 2002) - [say this in the British accent] ENRON really SOX